sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/installation/index.md

     8. `python -m pip install --user pillow`
 7. To be able to throttle the connection without adding a sudo password you need to run:
     `echo "${USER} ALL=(ALL:ALL) NOPASSWD:ALL" | sudo tee "/etc/sudoers.d/sitespeedio"`
 8. If you plan to run the iOS Simulator, you also need to install Xcode.
-Ecither do it from the App store or follow [Mac Stadiums guide](https://docs.macstadium.com/docs/install-osx-build-tools) if you have a Apple developer account.
+Either do it from the App store or follow [Mac Stadiums guide](https://docs.macstadium.com/docs/install-osx-build-tools) if you have a Apple developer account.
 Verify that Xcode work by running `xcrun simctl list devices` to list your devices.
 9. If you want to run test on Android devices, you also need ADB.
 Install it using Homebrew like this: `brew install --cask android-platform-tools`

 Now you are ready to install sitespeed.io: